marcellamaki/temporary-repo-top-v2/pages/our-process.md

   card-color: primary-lightest
   cards:
     - title: Tech Teams
-      description: Tech teams build a product through the sprint — whether new or within an existing  product or platform—that uses open data to solve one of our sprint problem statements.
+      description: Tech teams build a product through the sprint&mdash;whether new or within an existing  product or platform&mdash;that uses open data to solve one of our sprint problem statements.
     - title: Government
       description: Federal agencies identify challenges.
 Policy and federal data experts provide feedback and share insights about federal data and the policy context.
     - title: User Advocates